NikkideVries/database-exercises/README.md

 Database Exercises:
-This reposotory contains exercises from Codeup in MYSQL Workbench.
+This reposotory contains SQL exercises from Codeup in MYSQL Workbench.